lsuhadolnik/VSCode-NWRM/README.md

   troubleshooting authentication problems easier.
   Saved connections with valid tokens appear in the **Web Resource Manager** sidebar so you can quickly reconnect or remove them.
   After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.
   The Web Resources load directly into the current workspace so you can browse and edit them immediately.
+If no folder is open, a `crm:/` workspace is opened automatically.
   If prompted to trust the workspace, choose **Yes** and the Web Resources will load automatically once trust is granted.

 ### Environment Discovery